SOB845/Pi/README.md

 ### Not a fan of Natural Language Processing?
 Pi.ai is a parent project to Phi.ai, an image processing platform designed and developed with the same goal.
 If you're a Computer Vision reseacrher or you just want to keep updated on the newest trends and breakthroughs, for further information see [here](https://github.com/SOB845/Phi).

+### How does it work?
+Pi.ai and Phi.ai were origionally built with the goal of creating a friendly and peaceful place for young researchers to share and review their papers with others such that they don't have to own an academic email address.
+The process itself is pretty straight-forward.
+For getting started, you just need to create a researcher account with your real names.